badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 :::tip Publishing your own

-Fork the [Ludus Source Template](https://gitlab.com/badsectorlabs/ludus-source-template) to start your own.
+Fork the [Ludus Source Template](https://github.com/badsectorlabs/ludus-source-template) to start your own.

 :::

 ## What's in a Source Repo

-A source can include Packer templates, Ansible roles, and blueprints — any combination, as long as it ships at least one.
+A source can include Packer templates, Ansible roles and collections, and blueprints — any combination, as long as it ships at least one.

 ```
 my-source-repo/